 Representing Scientology in the Office of Special Affairs

 In 1981 I began what would become a lengthy history working in and leading the Office of Special Affairs.
-This is the department of scientology devoted to dealing with external facing matters of scientology.
-This included media and public relations, legal and government relations, and dealing with the so-called enemies of scientology.
-I appeared on numerous TV shows and was quoted in dozens of newspaper stories.
+This is the department of scientology devoted to dealing with external facing matters, including media and public relations, legal and government relations, and dealing with the so-called enemies of scientology.
+I appeared on numerous TV shows and was quoted in dozens of newspaper and magazine stories.
 I dealt with governments and law enforcement agencies around the world.
 I oversaw a great deal of scientology litigation.
 And I directed the destruction of those deemed “enemies” of scientology.

 Since I first spoke out to the then St Petersburg Times in 2009, I have done all I could to bring about change to end the abuses within scientology.
 I have done dozens of media interviews and appeared in HBO’s Going Clear and the 3 seasons of Leah Remini: Scientology and the Aftermath.
 I have traveled to Australia, England and Ireland to speak out about scientology abuses.

 Scientology hooks people with the promise of making them better.
 It claims it will wake you up and make you happier and more able to communicate with the world around you.
 In practice it accomplishes the polar opposite.
 Scientologists are cut off from observation and told what to think.
 It is a gradual process, but eventually scientologists become convinced they are the only people on earth who understand what is going on, that anyone who questions or doubts them is an “enemy of mankind” and that hurting people or destroying their lives is justified as being for the “greater good.”
 It is a hard bubble to break free from, but more and more people are doing so and less and less are becoming entrapped in the first place.

 Scientology is shrinking.